Nagata–Smirnov metrization theorem

 In topology, the Nagata–Smirnov metrization theorem characterizes when a topological space is metrizable.
-The theorem states that a topological space $X$ is metrizable if and only if it is regular, Hausdorff and has a countably locally finite (that is, -locally finite) basis.
+The theorem states that a topological space $X$ is metrizable if and only if it is regular and has a countably locally finite (that is, -locally finite) basis.

 A topological space $X$ is called a regular space if every non-empty closed subset $C$ of $X$ and a point $p$ not contained in $C$ admit non-overlapping open neighborhoods.